bitflut/frrri/docs/lyxs-angular/recipes/population.md

         path: 'posts-with-user',
         component: PostsIndexComponent,
         data: instructions({
-            'entities': clear(), // Resets all entities upon entering the route 'entities.posts': [
+            'entities': reset(), // Resets all entities upon entering the route 'entities.posts': [
                 deactivate(), // Deactivates entity, if any was active getMany(),